tloen/tloen.github.io/README.md

 # Kikofri

-Kikofri is a theme that's a fork of the above-mentioned theme (which I recommend).
+Kikofri is a theme that's a fork of the above-mentioned theme (which I do recommend).
 It came about because I my themes like I like my music: ugly, old and barren.
-It's an assortment of hacksfiltered through web-design choices from the late 90's/early 00's.
+It's an assortment of hacks filtered through web-design choices from the late 90's/early 00's.

 ## To do:

-* Strip down the theme to the essentials
+* Strip the theme down to the essentials
-* Post a template this repository
+* Post a template into this repository

 ## Get Started